yingweiwo

 Toxicity Summary

-The precise mechanism of the analgesic and anti-inflammatory actions of diflunisal is not known.
-Diflunisal is a prostaglandin synthetase inhibitor.
-In animals, prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain.
-Since prostaglandins are known to be among the mediators of pain and inflammation, the mode of action of diflunisal may be due to a decrease of prostaglandins in peripheral tissues.
+The exact mechanism of diflunisal's analgesic and anti-inflammatory effects is unclear.
+Diflunisal is a prostaglandin synthase inhibitor.
+In animal studies, prostaglandins can sensitize afferent nerves and enhance bradykinin-induced pain.
+Since prostaglandins are known mediators of pain and inflammation, diflunisal's mechanism of action may be related to a reduction in prostaglandins in peripheral tissues.
+Hepatotoxicity

 References